scawok/google-sheets-chart-plugin/README.md

 1. **CORS Errors**: The plugin automatically handles CORS issues using a proxy service
 2. **Chart Not Found**: Make sure your Google Sheets chart is published publicly
 3. **Update Fails**: Ensure the chart URL contains `/pubchart` and is accessible
+4. **No Updates Appearing**: Save your Google Sheets document first, then try updating
+5. **Charts Not Updating**: The plugin now detects when images haven't changed and notifies you

 ### Getting Help